SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 ```
 ---

-We can easily produce a plot comparing densities of bill ratio by species as such:
+We can easily produce a plot to compare the densities of bill ratio by species as follows:

 ```R
 ggplot(data=df_peng_stats, aes(x=bill_ratio, group=species, fill=species)) +